As an affiliate, we earn from qualifying purchases made on our website.

 At this point, I still wouldn’t recommend playing a tour performance ball like a Pro V1.
 They’re just too expensive, in my opinion, and you’ll get everything you need with a tour-value ball.

 When you’re able to consistently shoot in the 70s (low handicap) or have a faster than normal swing speed, it might be time to upgrade to a tour performance golf ball.
 Something like a Pro V1 could be what you need.
-You can see the best golf balls for high swing speeds here.

 If you don’t want to spend that kind of money then you don’t have to.
 However, if you want your wedge shots to bite the green more, these balls produce the most wedge spin.